sxsun1684/news-recommendation-system/README.md

 # News Recommendation System
+## Background

+With the rapid development of digital media and increasing demand for efficient information acquisition, personalized news recommendation systems have emerged as a key solution to the problem of information overload.
+Traditional news curation methods, such as editor-based selection or rule-based filtering, struggle to keep pace with the volume and diversity of today's news content.
+As a result, building intelligent recommendation systems that can dynamically model user preferences and deliver timely, relevant news has become a significant research and engineering challenge.

+Compared to general recommendation systems, news recommendation poses several unique challenges:
+1. News items have extremely short lifespans, requiring real-time relevance;
+2. User feedback is often implicit (e.g., clicks), which is sparse and noisy;
+3. User interests are complex, diverse, and evolve rapidly;
+4. News content is typically high-dimensional text, requiring sophisticated semantic modeling.

+In this context, Wu et al. (2021) proposed a comprehensive research framework in their survey *"Personalized News Recommendation: Methods and Challenges"*.
+Rather than categorizing by traditional recommendation methods (e.g., collaborative filtering, content-based), they structured the field around six core research problems:
+- **News Modeling**: Learning semantic representations of news from text, images, and metadata;
+- **User Modeling**: Capturing dynamic, multi-interest profiles from behavior data;
+- **Personalized Ranking**: Accurately ranking candidate news items based on user interest;
+- **Model Training**: Utilizing supervised, weakly supervised, or multi-task learning techniques;
+- **Evaluation & Datasets**: Designing meaningful metrics and using real-world datasets (e.g., MIND, Adressa);
+- **Responsible Recommendation**: Addressing fairness, diversity, and privacy concerns in system design.

+This project is inspired by the aforementioned framework and aims to build a real-world personalized news recommendation system.
+Leveraging deep learning and natural language processing techniques, the system covers the entire pipeline — from content understanding and user modeling to recommendation and evaluation.
+The architecture is built using a Flask-based backend and React-based frontend, integrated with Kafka as a message queue for scalability and DynamoDB for efficient data storage and retrieval.

+Our goal is not only to optimize recommendation accuracy but also to tackle broader challenges such as cold start, user interest shift, and responsible recommendation.
+This project serves as a practical implementation that bridges cutting-edge research insights with production-ready system design.

 ## Overview
 This project is a **news recommendation system** that provides personalized news recommendations to users.
 It utilizes **Flask** as the backend, **React** as the frontend, **DynamoDB** for data storage, and **Kafka** for message queuing.
 Machine learning algorithms are employed to enhance recommendation quality.
 ![system design](display/general.png)